billster45/ScienceCritAI/README.md

 ---

 ### [The effects of whey protein supplementation on indices of cardiometabolic health: A systematic review and meta-analysis of randomized controlled trials](https://billster45.github.io/ScienceCritAI/Whey_Protein_Heart_Health_summary_20241223_134943.html)
 **Why read this:** This systematic review and meta-analysis highlights the beneficial effects of whey protein supplementation on cardiometabolic health, particularly in reducing total and LDL cholesterol levels in adults under 50 and those who engage in exercise.
-The findings suggest that incorporating whey protein into the diet may be a practical strategy for improving cholesterol levels, although the study notes the need for further research to establish causal relationships.
+The findings suggest that incorporating whey protein into one's diet may be a practical strategy for improving cholesterol levels, although the study notes the need for further research to establish causal relationships.

 **Date:** 2024-12-23